cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 Following Ryan's graduation, Dr. Schaeberle brought in [Rob Barnett](https://www.linkedin.com/in/rob-barnett-81b7638/) and The Learning Curve Consortium, Inc to handle programming, security, training, and move the site to an external host.
 With Mr. Barnett, Dr Schaeberle developed the first version of the eSignout system and Peer Tutoring functionality.

 ### v2.0
-Following the successful transition to Moodle 3, Dr. Schaeberle handed this project over to [Chuck McDonald](https://github.com/MXchuck), Academic Technology Specialist, in 2012-2013.
+Following the successful transition to Moodle 3, Dr. Schaeberle handed this project over to [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist, in 2012-2013.
 In 2015, we moved our Moodle Server hosting to an official Moodle Partner, [Moonami](https://www.moonami.com) and, with their help, rewrote our code as a set of Moodle plugins.

 ### v3.0 and 3.1
-In 2018-2019, [Jeremiah DrGreeff](https://github.com/jrdegreeff), Class of 2019, and [Chuck McDonald](https://github.com/MXchuck), Academic Technology Specialist, began a ground-up rewrite of our Moodle plugins, developing an API layer and documentation that would facilitate all future work and make Moodle programming even more accessible to our students.
+In 2018-2019, [Jeremiah DrGreeff](https://github.com/jrdegreeff), Class of 2019, and [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist, began a ground-up rewrite of our Moodle plugins, developing an API layer and documentation that would facilitate all future work and make Moodle programming even more accessible to our students.
 This fresh code base expanded our signout system to include both on and off campus signouts, and introduce interactive elements such as the Proctors' Event Check-In list.

 ### v3.2 and 3.3
 In 2020-2021, [Cannon Caspar](https://github.com/Cannon544), Class of 2021, took the lead of the Moodle Development Team.
-With [Chuck McDonald](https://github.com/MXchuck), Academic Technology Specialist, he enhanced and updated many systems in our mxMoodle code; adding the new Healthpass and Healthtest subsystems, and creating the Deans' Permission Form.
+With [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist, he enhanced and updated many systems in our mxMoodle code; adding the new Healthpass and Healthtest subsystems, and creating the Deans' Permission Form.
+Over the summer of 2021, Cannon passed the reins to [Aarav Mehta](https://github.com/AaravMehta4897), Class of 2023, to further enhance the healthtest system with a new audit report and pave the road for the upcoming Moodle v4 upgrade during the summer of 2022.

 -----
 *Continue to our [Code of Conduct](/docs/CODE_OF_CONDUCT.md)*